diazlp/laravel-learn-project/README.md

 ## Description

-This is a Library Management System built with Laravel 10.
-The application provides essential functionalities for managing categories and books, including user authentication and borrowing features.
+This is a basic Library Management System built with Laravel 10.
+The application includes essential functionalities for managing categories and books, user authentication, and borrowing features.
+It allows users to add or remove books and track borrowed books.

+The purpose of this project is to gain hands-on experience with Laravel, focusing on concepts such as routing, Eloquent ORM, and authentication.
+Future enhancements may include advanced search capabilities, due date reminders, and user reviews.

 ## Features